arejula27/devbox-tutorial/devbox-tutorial/step2/text.md

 # First steps
 Wait until devops is installed and try to run the program again after installing the dependecies with devops

-A python project should be here, it should devbox preconfigured and the user should do `devbox shell` and python main.py

 ## Bla bla